Acuña returns, Ozuna homers as Braves defeat Brewers 3-0 - NewsBreak

 Acuña returns, Ozuna homers as Braves defeat Brewers 3-0

-“I do really feel good,” Acuña said through a translator.
-“I do feel healthy.”

-Tucker Davidson pitched five shutout innings to earn his first career win and Marcell Ozuna hit a two-run homer, but Acuña's hustle plays provided the Braves with their biggest reason for encouragement.

-The Braves have been cautious with Acuña as he comes back from a torn anterior cruciate ligament that caused him to miss the second half of the 2021 season.
-His performance Tuesday suggested he's ready to do more.
+Acuña was back atop the Atlanta lineup as the designated hitter after missing five games with a sore groin.
+The Braves have been cautious in his usage as he comes back from a torn anterior cruciate ligament that caused him to miss the second half of the 2021 season.

-“He had some really good at-bats,” manager Brian Snitker said.
-“That was good to see with a little layoff.
-Everything checked out really well.”
+“He’ll play tonight, and then we’ll check him out in the morning and see where we’re at,” Braves manager Brian Snitker said before the game.
+“It’s just going to pretty much have to be how he comes in every day, what he’s feeling.”

-Acuña went 1 for 3 with two walks and a run scored.
-In the eighth inning, he stole a base for the sixth time in 11 games and advanced from second to third on a relatively shallow fly to center.
+Acuña beat out an infield hit to start the game and went 1 for 3 with two walks and a run scored.
+He stole a base for the sixth time in 11 games.

-“That's just the style that I play,” Acuña said.
-“That's just the way I play baseball.”

-Acuña was at the plate when the Braves ended a string of 20 straight scoreless innings.
-After Adam Duvall and Dansby Swanson started a fifth-inning rally with consecutive one-out singles, Acuña hit a ball that went off the glove of Brewers third baseman Mike Brosseau and headed into left field.
+Tucker Davidson (1-0) threw five shutout innings for Atlanta after getting called up from Triple-A Gwinnett earlier in the day.
+In his only other major league appearance this season, Davidson allowed five runs over 2 2/3 innings of relief as the Braves fell 11-2 to the Washington Nationals on April 11.

 The Brewers loaded the bases in the eighth on three walks before Lorenzo Cain hit a two-out grounder to the left side of the infield.
 Braves third baseman Austin Riley made a nice play going to his left to field the ball before throwing to first baseman Matt Olson, who caught it on a bounce.